Quantum spin Hall effect protected by spin U(1) quasisymmetry

-In this Letter, we show that besides a nontrivial $C_{S}$, there is a previous overlooked symmetry indicator for the diagnosis of QSH effect, namely spin $U$(1) quasi-symmetry.
+In this Letter, we show that besides a nontrivial $C_{S}$, there is a previous overlooked symmetry indicator for the diagnosis of QSH effect, namely spin U(1) quasisymmetry.
 The significance of such an approximate symmetry is to eliminate the first-order spin-mixing interactions, thereby protecting the near-quantization of SHC.
-We propose that the spin $U$(1) quasi-symmetry is inherently hidden in the subspace formed by the states possessing unquenched orbital angular momentum $l_{z}$, and emerges when SOC is present.
+We propose that the spin U(1) quasisymmetry is inherently hidden in the subspace formed by the states possessing unquenched orbital angular momentum $l_{z}$, and emerges when SOC is present.
 Such states are characterized by 1D complex irreducible representations (irreps) and 2D irreps supported in 19 crystallographic point groups.
-Interestingly, we identify an even spin Chern (ESC) phase with a trivial $Z_{2}$ index but a nontrivial $C_{S}$ and spin $U$(1) quasi-symmetry as an ideal platform to realize high near-quantized SHC.
+Interestingly, we identify an even spin Chern (ESC) phase with a trivial $Z_{2}$ index but a nontrivial $C_{S}$ and spin U(1) quasisymmetry as an ideal platform to realize high near-quantized SHC.
 By symmetry analysis and first-principles calculations, we provide design principles for such ESC insulators, exemplified by twisted bilayer transition metal dichalcogenides (TMDs) and RuBr$_{3}$ monolayer.
-Furthermore, we also apply our theory to antiferromagnetic FeSe monolayer, demonstrating that near-quantized SHC could appear even in TRS-broken systems with spin $U$(1) quasi-symmetry.
+Furthermore, we also apply our theory to antiferromagnetic FeSe monolayer, demonstrating that near-quantized SHC could appear even in TRS-broken systems with spin U(1) quasisymmetry.